 In the days following P/D surgery, the chest wall can continue to lose small amounts of blood, and air leaks may occur in the area.
 Patients can expect to be monitored closely after surgery during a hospital stay of about one week.
 Doctors recommend patients practice deep breathing exercises during their hospital stay to prevent infection.

 After patients are discharged from the hospital, total recovery usually takes several more weeks.
-Patients still struggling with symptoms after recovery may be eligible for complementary treatments, such as pulmonary rehabilitation, to further ease breathing and lessen symptoms.
+Patients still struggling with additional mesothelioma symptoms after recovery may be eligible for complementary treatments, such as pulmonary rehabilitation, to further ease breathing and lessen symptoms.

 Success Rate - Pleurectomy/decortication has a high success rate, with about 90 percent of patients experiencing at least a reduction of symptoms.